Which way, Amelia?

 Total fuel consumed at this location 946 gallons, 154 gallons remaining.

-FN takes Last Celestial Fix as flight approached beginning of Nautical Twilight.{2}
+FN takes Last Celestial Fix as flight approaches the beginning of Nautical Twilight.{2}

 Distance from Lae 2,300 miles, with 256 miles to go on the 083o course direct to Howland.
-With the measured headwind of 26.5 mph, the Electra was making good a groundspeed of 142 mph in level flight.
+With the measured headwind of 26.5 mph, the Electra made good a groundspeed of 142 mph between USS Ontario and Last Celestial Fix.

 Level at 1,000